stratigos/emotional-intelligence/README.md

 * Self Evaluation
 * Sharing Values

+The following are some scenerios we have identified in which Emotional Intelligence is particularly crucial:

+* Giving and Receiving Feedback
+* Working Against Tight Deadlines
+* Engaging with Challenging Relationships
+* Resource Scarcity
+* Experiencing Change
+* Experiencing Setbacks or Failure

 ### The Bottom Line

 The benefits of Emotional Intelligence regarding a business' operations and profitability are published and widely discussed.
 We believe this is not the primary motivator for developing and iterating on a culture of Emotional Intelligence.
 The "bottom line" for our endeavor is the establishment of a place folks are eager to come and contribute to each day.
 We are totally stoked that this also increases profits, but the win for us is the increase in the quality of our lives.